 - Academic guidance.
 This can be provided by a subject teacher and/or a special needs education specialist. - Career guidance.
 Career guidance is provided in most educational institutions (general education schools, vocational training and other educational institutions, career guidance centres and other).
 Career guidance is carried out by schools and vocational information points set up in them.
-Vocational information is provided by the following specialists: vocational information consultants (professional advisors, social educators and school psychologists), social teachers, vocational teachers.
+Vocational information is provided by the following specialists: vocational information consultants (professional advisors, social educators and school psychologists), social teachers, vocational teachers, general education school teachers and form teachers.